 Press photos by Mike Kwasniak

 All performances audio described, with touch tours beginning 15 minutes before the show.
-Please inform the box office when booking if you would like to receive pre-show notes.

 We are grateful to have received funding from Arts Council England and Suffolk Community Foundation through David and Jill Simpson Fund and De La Rue Family Fund towards this project.
 An amateur production as part of The New Wolsey Theatre’s Open Season.